neondatabase/website/content/docs/security/security-overview.md

 ## Compliance

-Neon has successfully completed audits for SOC 2 Type 1 and Type 2, SOC 3, ISO 27001, and ISO 27701, and adheres to GDPR and CCPA regulations.
+Neon has successfully completed audits for SOC 2 Type 1 and Type 2, ISO 27001, and ISO 27701, and adheres to GDPR and CCPA regulations.
 See [Compliance](/docs/security/compliance).

 To learn more about how we protect your data and uphold the highest standards of security and privacy, please visit our [Trust Center](https://trust.neon.tech/).